girish-raju/drift_fork/docs/docs/Migrations/api.md

 of statements, we strongly recommend to write integration tests covering your migrations.
 This helps to avoid data loss caused by errors in a migration.

-Here are some examples demonstrating common usages of the table migration api:
+Here are some examples demonstrating common usages of the table migration API.
+These examples rely on [the generated step-by-step migrations](step_by_step.md), since that is the recommended way to write migrations.
+However, these APIs work without `stepByStep` as well.

 ### Changing the type of a column